cbattenplowright/cbattenplowright/README.md

 🔭 I’m currently working on building a Meal Planner app alongside the bootcamp to consolidate my learning

-🌱 I’m currently learning Spring Boot and React to build full stack applications consolidating learning whilst on a 13-week intensive bootcamp
+🌱 I’m currently learning Spring Boot and React to build full stack applications consolidating learning whilst searching for junior developer roles after my bootcamp

 💬 Ask me about my journey and transition to tech